-- 73. In addition to the IARC's assessment, in 2014, scientists published a systematic review and meta-analysis on the relationship between non-Hodgkin lymphoma and occupational exposure to agricultural pesticides, including glyphosate, in the International Journal of Environmental Research and Public Health.
-The study showed a statistically significant association between farm workers exposed to Roundup and non-Hodgkin lymphoma.
-The study confirmed two smaller studies from 2002 and 2008, published in the journal Leukemia & Lymphoma (2002) and the International Journal on Cancer (2008), both of which also showed a statistically significant increase in non-Hodgkin lymphoma among agricultural workers exposed to glyphosate. - 74.
-Recent studies, including a glyphosate residue study published in the Journal of Environmental & Analytical Toxicology in 2014, indicate that "chronically ill humans showed significantly higher glyphosate residues in urine than healthy population."
-Glyphosate has been detected in the blood and urine of agricultural workers, indicating that agricultural use of Roundup leads to its absorption. - 75.
-In addition to the studies examining glyphosate, research also suggests that the carcinogenic properties of Roundup are magnified by the addition of adjuvants in the Roundup formulation.
+- 57. Recent studies, including a glyphosate residue study published in the Journal of Environmental & Analytical Toxicology in 2014, indicate that "chronically ill humans showed significantly higher glyphosate residues in urine than healthy population."
+Glyphosate has been detected in the blood and urine of agricultural workers, indicating that agricultural use of Roundup leads to its absorption. - In addition to the studies examining glyphosate, research also suggests that the carcinogenic properties of Roundup are magnified by the addition of adjuvants in the Roundup formulation.
 Adjuvants are chemicals that are designed to modify or enhance the effects of other agents.
 Monsanto has been including adjuvants with glyphosate in its Roundup products, which are designed to increase the effectiveness of the herbicide.
 Studies show, however, that the addition of adjuvants also greatly increases the carcinogenic properties of Roundup.
-Notably, Monsanto has systematically tested glyphosate without the adjuvents and used those tests to lobby the EPA that Roundup is safe. - 76.
+Notably, Monsanto has systematically tested glyphosate without the adjuvants and used those tests to lobby the EPA that Roundup is safe. - 59.
 Several countries around the world have instituted bans on the sale of Roundup and other glyphosate-containing herbicides, both before and since IARC first announced its assessment for glyphosate in March 2015, and more countries undoubtedly will follow suit as the dangers of the use of Roundup are more widely known.

-- 77. The Netherlands issued a ban on all glyphosate-based herbicides in April 2014, including Roundup, which takes effect by the end of 2015.
+- 60. The Netherlands issued a ban on all glyphosate-based herbicides in April 2014, including Roundup, which takes effect by the end of 2015.
 In issuing the ban, the Dutch Parliament member who introduced the successful legislation stated: "Agricultural pesticides in user-friendly packaging are sold in abundance to private persons.
 In garden centers, Roundup is promoted as harmless, but unsuspecting customers have no idea what the risks of this product are.
-Especially children are sensitive to toxic substances and should therefore not be exposed to it." - 78.
-The Brazilian Public Prosecutor in the Federal District requested that the Brazilian Justice Department suspend the use of glyphosate. - 79.
-France banned the private sale of Roundup and glyphosate following the IARC assessment. - 80.
+Especially children are sensitive to toxic substances and should therefore not be exposed to it." - The Brazilian Public Prosecutor in the Federal District requested that the Brazilian Justice Department suspend the use of glyphosate. - 62.
+France banned the private sale of Roundup and glyphosate following the IARC assessment. - 63.
 Bermuda banned both the private and commercial sale of glyphosate, including Roundup.
-The Bermuda government explained: "Following a recent scientific study carried out by a leading cancer agency, the importation of weed spray 'Roundup' has been suspended." - 81.
-The Sri Lankan government banned the private and commercial use of glyphosate out of concern that glyphosate has been linked to fatal kidney disease in agricultural workers. - 82.
-The government of Columbia announced a ban on using Roundup and glyphosate to destroy illegal plantations of coca, the raw ingredient for cocaine in response to the IARC's assessment. - 83.
-In November 2015, 96 prominent experts, including almost the whole IARC team, reiterated IARC's assessment that Roundup is probably a human carcinogen. - 84.
-In late February 2016, another 14 scientists signed a consensus statement in the Environmental Health journal, saying regulatory estimates of tolerable exposure levels for glyphosate were based on outdated science. - 85.
+The Bermuda government explained: "Following a recent scientific study carried out by a leading cancer agency, the importation of weed spray 'Roundup' has been suspended." - 64.
+The Sri Lankan government banned the private and commercial use of glyphosate out of concern that glyphosate has been linked to fatal kidney disease in agricultural workers. - 65.
+The government of Columbia announced a ban on using Roundup and glyphosate to destroy illegal plantations of coca, the raw ingredient for cocaine in response to the IARC's assessment. - 66.
+In November 2015, 96 prominent experts, including almost the whole IARC team, reiterated IARC's assessment that Roundup is probably a human carcinogen. - 67.
+In late February 2016, another 14 scientists signed a consensus statement in the Environmental Health journal, saying regulatory estimates of tolerable exposure levels for glyphosate were based on outdated science. - 68.
 In June 2016, the European Union parliament refused to re-register glyphosate containing herbicides due to safety concerns.

 VI.
-Plaintiff's Exposure to Glyphosate
+Plaintiff's Exposure to Glyphosate and Discovery Rule; Equitable Estoppel